 Minnesota GreenStep Cities is a voluntary challenge, assistance, and recognition program to help cities achieve their sustainability and quality-of-life goals.
 Voluntary actions are tailored to all Minnesota cities, focus on cost savings and energy use reduction, and encourage civic innovation.

-On May 31, 2019, Roseville was awarded the achievement of Step 3.
+Roseville was awarded the achievement of Step 4 in June 2020.
 This recognition reflects a high level of reported and rated city actions.
-Roseville has completed a total of 64 actions in five categories: Buildings and Lighting, Land Use, Transportation, Environmental Management, and Resilient Economic and Community Development.
+Roseville has completed a total of 62 actions in five categories: Buildings and Lighting, Land Use, Transportation, Environmental Management, and Resilient Economic and Community Development.

-As Roseville moves towards completing Steps 4 and 5 in the next few years, the City will need to monitor and report various sustainability metrics such as Tree Canopy, LED Street lighting, Vehicle Miles Traveled, Stormwater, Renewable Energy, Greenhouse Gas Emissions, Wastewater, and more.
+As Roseville moves towards completing Step 5 in the coming years, the City will need to monitor and show improvements in various sustainability metrics such as Tree Canopy, LED Street lighting, Vehicle Miles Traveled, Stormwater, Renewable Energy, Greenhouse Gas Emissions, Wastewater, and more.